 Pure technology.
 Pure understanding.
 Pure direction

 We work closely with the investment community to vet and assess a wide range of energy-from-waste projects.
-We have the front-line experience to assist clients develop and commercialize economically viable energy-from-waste opportunities.
+We have the front-line experience and an international network of partners to assist clients develop and commercialize economically viable gas-to-liquids opportunities.
 We ensure our clients capture the maximum benefits and values.

-We have the knowledge base to demystify technologies and separate fact from fiction.
+We have the knowledge base to separate fact from fiction.

 Generating energy-from-waste is not a business to be taken lightly.
 The conversion process, which consists of a number of complex chemical steps, serves a much needed civic function that at the end of the day should produce carbon-neutral energy in the form of electrons or hydrocarbon fuels.